dataplat/dbachecks/readme.md

 * Disk space is not about to run out
 * All enabled jobs have succeeded

+Have questions about development?
+Please visit our [Wiki](https://github.com/potatoqualitee/dbachecks/wiki). **Anyone developing this module** should visit that Wiki page (after fully reading this readme) for a brief overview.

 ## Prereqs

 PowerShell 5+ is required.
 Automatic installation will only be provided via the [PowerShell Gallery](https://wwww.powershellgallery.com).